rongriffin/MassTransit.Host.RabbitMQ/README.md

 1. Build your project.
 2. Copy your build output folder to the server you'd like to install to.
 3. Open a command prompt on the server and navigate to the folder you copied.
-4. From the command prompt, run *MassTransit.Host.RabbitMQ.exe install -username "myUser" -password "myPassword" --delayed -servciename "MyMassTransitConsumerService" -description "My service description" -displayname "My MassTransit Consumer Service"*
+4. From the command prompt, run *MassTransit.Host.RabbitMQ.exe install -username "myUser" -password "myPassword" --delayed -servicename "MyMassTransitConsumerService" -description "My service description" -displayname "My MassTransit Consumer Service"*
 	- NOTE: For more command line options, review the TopShelf command line reference: [http://topshelf.readthedocs.org/en/latest/overview/commandline.html](http://topshelf.readthedocs.org/en/latest/overview/commandline.html)

 See Also: